trumpf-code/Trumpf.Coparoo.Playwright/Trumpf.Coparoo.Playwright.Demo/README.md

 - **Type-safe navigation** - `browser.Goto<ISettings>()` instead of strings
 - **IntelliSense support** - discover available pages and controls as you type
 - **Readable and maintainable** - tests read like business requirements

+## Running the Demo

+To run this example yourself: First, install Playwright browsers with, e.g., `pwsh bin/Debug/net8.0/playwright.ps1 install` (only needed once).
+Then, build the project with `dotnet build`.
+Finally, run the tests using `dotnet test`.

 ## Key Concepts Demonstrated